ba-st/Stargate/docs/reference/CrossOriginResourceSharing.md

 CORS support is disabled by default.
-To enable it, send `allowCrossOriginSharingApplying:` message along with a configuration block to the api.
+To enable it, send `allowCrossOriginSharingApplying:` message along with a configuration block to the API.
 The simplest possible configuration is:

 ```smalltalk
 api := HTTPBasedRESTfulAPI